 How encouraging it should be to seek the Sacraments in this, God’s plan of salvation.
 How encouraging it should be to know that Christ’s dual nature becomes manifest in us this way.
 But how ineffable is our understanding a mystery so great.
 So let’s look at another icon for inspiration.
 This time of the Mother of God and from a different era and civilization, also without widespread literacy.

-We can extend this further, noting that the “brighter” or blissful side of the face is on the heavenly side, represented by the mantle of stars and the “sad”, or we can say more human/suffering side, is on the side of the earth colored tapestry.
+This link exposes the two sides of the Virgin’s face.
+We can extend this further, noting that the “brighter” or blissful side of the face is on the heavenly side, represented by the mantle of stars and the “sad”, or we can say more human/suffering side, with the tear drop in the eye, is on the side of the earth colored tapestry.
 The pattern on the earthly tapestry is a direct reminder of the Mayan calendar for the peoples of that culture and represents our human existence at any moment in history.
-This is the sojourning side with the knee bent forward.
+This is the sojourning (or revealing/manifesting?) side with the knee bent forward.
+The Church militant.
 (Click on image for detail.)

 The Virgin’s forearm lifts the heavenly garment out of the way to expose the earthly tapestry for us on that side of her face.
 The winged angel (or Saint Juan Diego) reinforces this point by having one hand on the heavenly and the other on the earthly vestment, bringing each forward to parallel the facial expressions.

 How ineffable is our understanding a mystery so great, but how full of grace is the Theotokos to give us insight into the mystery in such a beautiful way.